blowdart/idunno.Bluesky/readme.md

 * AOT & trimming support
 * Firehose support

-* Release builds need to
+* Create automatic release action, which will
   * Extract SBOM from package and expose as separate asset
   * Upload SBOM via `spdx-dependency-submission-action`
-  * Code sign
-  * NuGet publishing
+  * Publish to nuget

 ### Minor